Kyubyong/tacotron/README.md

 # A (Heavily Documented) TensorFlow Implementation of Tacotron: A Fully End-to-End Text-To-Speech Synthesis Model

 ## **Warning**
   * As of June 1, 2017, this is a second draft.
 I corrected some mistakes with the help of several contributors (THANKS!), and re-factored source codes so that they are more readable and modular.
-Still I couldn't get any promising results.
+So far, I couldn't get any promising results.
   * As of May 17, 2017, this is still a first draft.
 You can run it following the steps below, but probably you should get poor results.
 I'll be working on debugging this weekend. (**Code reviews and/or contributions are more than welcome!**)

 ## Requirements